wdawson/okta.github.io/_source/_reference/inline_hooks/api-am/index.md

 |-----|--------------|
 | add | Add a claim. |

-> Note: The `add` operation can only be used to add new claims to a token, not to overwrite the value of a claim that is already included in the token.
+> Note: The `add` operation can only be used to add new claims to a token, not to overwrite the value of a claim already included in the token.

 ### error